 - Install and launch software on their computer

 - Use word processing software (such as MS Office Word, Office 365)

 - Use presentation software (such as MS Office PowerPoint, Office 365)

 - Navigate collaboration platforms (such as Zoom, Teams, OneDrive)

 - Access the settings for their web browser (including enabling plugins/add-ons)

-- Use D2L, Canvas, or other platforms required for the course.
+- Use Canvas or other platforms required for the course (check with your instructor)